draftm0de/flutter.ui/README.md

   (back, save, logout, etc.) so downstream widgets stay idiomatic.
 - `DraftModeUIPlatform.isIOS` mirrors Flutter's `defaultTargetPlatform` to keep conditional code consistent across widgets.
+- `DraftModeUIStylePadding`, `DraftModeUIStyleNavigationBar`,
+  `DraftModeUIStyleColor`, `DraftModeUIStyleText`, and
-- `DraftModeUIStylePadding`, `DraftModeUIStyleNavigationBar`, and `DraftModeUIStyleColor` centralize spacing, sizing, and colour tokens that you can reuse across custom DraftMode widgets.
+  `DraftModeUIStyleIconSize` centralize spacing, typography, sizing, and colour tokens that you can reuse across custom DraftMode widgets.
+Use `DraftModeUIStyles.labelWidth` when composing labelled rows so they align with the stock components.

 ## Assets